-Our executive compensation program is designed to link pay to performance, encourage prudent decision making and risk management, and create a balanced focus on short-term and long-term performance.
+Our executive compensation program is designed to link pay to performance, encourage prudent decision-making and risk management and create a balanced focus on short-term and long-term performance and value creation.
 MSCI's overriding objective is to create value for our shareholders.
 For us to accomplish this objective, we need to drive growth through increased product penetration and innovation while maximizing operational efficiency.
-In the dynamic environment in which we operate, it is imperative that we maintain an adaptive executive compensation program that encourages and rewards our leaders for achieving these results.
-Set forth below, we have highlighted some of the key aspects of our financial performance in fiscal 2013 and the compensation actions taken with respect to fiscal 2013 which demonstrate the link between compensation and performance.
+In the dynamic environment in which we operate, it is imperative that we maintain a responsible executive compensation program that encourages and rewards our leaders for achieving these results.